IRIS-Retail-Pvt-Ltd/amazon/README.md

 ## Execute

-Attract(talk more about future engagements).
+ - Attract(talk more about future engagements).
-Best price in the country including shipping - No damages (no orders).
+ - Best price in the country including shipping - No damages (no orders).
-Box package without brand names ( Custom brand - IRIS).
+ - Box package without brand names ( Custom brand - IRIS).
-If all good, monthly orders.
+ - If all good, monthly orders.
-Always ask for live production photos.
+ - Always ask for live production photos.
-Invoice must for GST claimiming.
+ - Invoice must for GST claim.

 ## Review